MohamedRamadan-prog/EmbeddedSystemDiploma-BasedOn-AVR/README.md

 # EmbeddedSystemDiploma-BasedOn-AVR
-AVR Drivers With Multi Sensor Interface
+AVR Drivers With Multi Sensor Interface and Proteus Simulation and alot of Projects